HussamQreie/DevOps-Experience/K8S.md

 - ClusterIP: pods within cluster can access this service ClusterIP:32xxx(port)
 - NodePort: pods within cluster can access this service via NodeIP:32xxx(port)
 - LoadBalancer: Accessable via docker network (Out of cluster) ExternalIP:serviceport> like 80:8080 in this case 80.
-- ExternalName: I haven't do it yet.
+- ExternalName: I haven't done it yet.